sarthaks00701/MovieDB-Project/README.md

 ```
 command.

 * The search bar is not working properly because I have used ComponentDidUpdate and not ComponentDidMount which is creating problems.
 I will find a solution for that soon.
+Please look into the `Main` component and suggest someway to avoid using ComponentDidUpdate.

 * The UX is not that good and I will update the components to improve that by today or tommorow.